greim/hoxy/readme.md

 # Hoxy

-Hoxy is an HTTP hacking tool for JavaScript programmers.
+Hoxy is an HTTP traffic-sniffing and manipulation tool for JavaScript programmers.

 ## Full Documentation